yangdanny97/yangdanny97.github.io/_posts/2022-12-27-advent-of-code-in-erlang.md

 Last year, I did Advent of Code using another functional language: ReScript.
 Unlike Erlang, ReScript is intended for web development - it has static typing with a type system inherited from OCaml, and it can interoperate with JavaScript.

-The primary use cases for the two languages are very different so it's unwise to directly compare the two languages as a whole, but I would say that for the very narrow case of solving programming puzzles I prefer Erlang becasue its more concise syntax and dynamic typing allowed me to implement solutions faster.
+The primary use cases for the two languages are very different so it's unwise to directly compare the two languages as a whole, but I would say that for the very narrow case of solving programming puzzles I prefer Erlang because its more concise syntax and dynamic typing allowed me to implement solutions faster.

 ## Final Thoughts